-Those in the crowd on Friday (June 22) at the Riverbend Music Center in Cincinnati, Ohio were treated to a remarkable night of music when Willie Nelson's Outlaw Music Festival Tour rolled into town.
-Thankfully, a fan recorded some of the highlights of the show, like when Sturgill Simpson joined Nelson on stage for a rendition of "Mammas Don't Let Your Babies Grow Up to Be Cowboys."
+Those in the crowd on June 22, 2018 at the Riverbend Music Center in Cincinnati, Ohio were treated to a remarkable night of music when Willie Nelson's Outlaw Music Festival Tour rolled into town.
+Thankfully, a fan filmed some show highlights, like when Sturgill Simpson joined Nelson on stage for a rendition of "Mammas Don't Let Your Babies Grow Up to Be Cowboys."

-When Simpson joins Nelson on the track, one can tell that he has the utmost respect for Nelson.
-The two seem to have an easy bond, like they’re kindred spirits, although 45 years separate them.
-After playing “Mammas," Simpson stuck around on stage for a 12-minute jam session with Nelson, including covers of "Will the Circle Be Unbroken," "Living in the Promiseland" and "I Saw the Light."
+After performing "Mammas," Simpson stuck around on stage for a 12-minute jam session with Nelson, including covers of "Will the Circle Be Unbroken," "Living in the Promiseland" and "I Saw the Light."

 Willie Nelson's Outlaw Music Festival, presented by Blackbird Presents and Live Nation, returns in 2021.
 The tour will kick off in Austin, Texas on August 22 with Nelson & Family, Chris Stapleton, Ryan Bingham and Yola set to headline.

 Tickets for the tour went on sale on May 27.

 "The Outlaw Music Festival Tour has always been about family and friends coming together for a great day of music and fun, and with the amazing group of artists joining us, this year promises to be our most special Outlaw Tour to date," Nelson said in a statement.

 Sign up for daily stories delivered straight to your inbox.